 Children and adolescents suffering from an addiction need parents who are willing to acknowledge, and respond to, the concern.
 The earlier the better.

 Here are some of the warning signs of addiction in a child or adolescent:

-- The odor of alcohol or tobacco on the breath or skin.
+- The odor of alcohol or tobacco or other odd odors on the breath or skin.

-- A change in behavior, becoming more argumentative or even physically abusive.
+- A change in behavior, becoming more argumentative or isolating themselves.

 - Spending more than 20 hours a week on the Internet or playing video games.

 - Red eyes and chronic health complaints (flu-like aches and pains, upset stomach).